Let the season begin… And some things never change thankfully.

-So with the weekly menu pretty much set I even found some time for Super Bowl eats without going to, too much trouble and too much prep time.
+So with the weekly menu pretty much set, I even found some time for Super Bowl eats without going to, too much trouble and too much prep time.

 We have a few ideas for other nibbles that include an easy favorite shrimp cocktail, a small veggie plate with whipped feta, and some kind of dessert like brownies or a limoncello tiramisu.
 We shall see what actually shows up on the game food table.

-Ruthe Reichle has something similar to what I make and her recipe is below…I’m not sure how it will come out starting with raw bacon
+Ruthe Reichle has something similar to what I make; her recipe is below, but I’m not fond of that raw bacon approach, hmm.

-Rose’s Bacon Through the Rye:
+“Rose’s” Bacon Through the Rye:

 1/2 pound crispy fried bacon